 One Ticket for Many Games, Many Tickets for One Game?

 Since statistics seem to have answers from everything, we can begin with the simple statistical approach to evaluating the odds.

 It’s easy to understand that your probability of winning one game by entering multiple tickets for the same draw will slightly increase your odds.
 Slightly, but not enough to be statistically relevant (unless you buy hundreds or even thousands of tickets.
 In this instance, however, you’ll be spending tons of money on making your chances just an itsy-bitsy better).

-This means that by entering tickets in many different games will keep your chances of winning at the lowest statistical probability.
+This means that entering tickets in many different games will keep your chances of winning at the lowest statistical probability.
 If we ignore things like luck and intuition, it makes more sense to save your money and enter multiple tickets in the same game.

 Lottery pros believe that going “all-in” in a single game makes more financial sense, especially if you hope to hit the jackpot rather than end up winning 20 dollars.
-No method, however, gives you absolute guarantee.
-You can spend hundreds of dollars on tickets for the same game without significant winnings or you can enter five cheap tickets in five different games and end up with the jackpot.
+No method, however, gives you a guarantee.
+You can spend hundreds of dollars on tickets for the same game without significant winnings, or you can enter five cheap tickets in five different games and end up with the jackpot.
 Yes, it’s a bit more confusing than calculating the odds and balancing the cost against the potential earnings.

 Not so Good!
 Alternatives?

 When it comes to coming up with a strategy, it doesn’t make a lot of sense to play multiple lottery games.
 So, what other options do you have when it comes to hitting the big bucks?